 - 45. Audit committee met on 20 September 2016 and considered the three options.
 During discussion members considered that an opt-in to a sector led body would be the most cost effective and efficient option.
-The chair said that the advantages of being part of a wider collective outweighed the disadvantages of elected members having less opportunity for direct involvement in the appointment process other than through the Local Government Association and/or stakeholder representative groups. - 46.
-The committee resolved, unanimously, to recommend to cabinet that option 3 opt-in to a sector led body be progressed. - 47.
-Cabinet should consider the options and recommend to Council their preferred option should be progressed.
+The chair said that the advantages of being part of a wider collective outweighed the disadvantages of elected members having less opportunity for direct involvement in the appointment process other than through the Local Government Association and/or stakeholder representative groups.
+The committee resolved, unanimously, to recommend to cabinet that option 3 - opt-in to a sector led body be progressed. - 46.
+Cabinet met on 16 November 2016 and considered the three options.
+Members also agreed that an opt-in to a sector led body would be the most cost effective and efficient option.
+Cabinet agreed to recommend to Council that option 3 opt-in to a sector led body is approved. - 47.
+Council should consider the options, and approve their preferred option so that it can be progressed.